 The New York life can be intense.
 Here’s how to reduce sensory overload in NYC.

 A taxi driver screams at a slow-moving pedestrian walking against the light at 59th and Fifth.
 Customers queue across the street at the Apple store while attempting to purchase the latest iPhone.
 Tourists hustle in and out of the park and to and from their hotels on Central Park South.
-Horse and carriages pose nearby as their owners search for another fare.
 Meanwhile, fashionistas dart in and out of Bergdorf’s among crowds gazing and snapping selfies with the store’s latest window displays.
 Just another day of sensory overload in NYC.

 Stimuli in every nook and cranny has its drawbacks, even for big city dwellers who thrive on excitement and require daily motivation.
 In fact, overstimulation can contribute to mental health issues, and negatively affect mood and disposition, so it’s nothing to ignore.